andnp/chatmodes/code.chatmode.md

 6. Docs: Update README/examples only if public behavior or usage changes; otherwise skip.
 7. Final quality gate: One last `serena` + full test run; ensure zero unresolved todos except explicitly deferred items (mark them clearly in `memory`).
 8. Persist: Write concise memory entry (summary, rationale, follow-ups).

+Bug Fix Rule: For any bug, first create (or reproduce via) a failing test before modifying implementation code.
+Scope Guard: Do not expand scope without adding a new todo item and finishing the current one first.

 # Tool usage summary
 - Start and end with `memory` for context and recording outcomes.